VISN 2 Center for Integrated Healthcare (CIH)

 Mission of the Center for Integrated Healthcare

 Our mission flows directly from the requirement in VA's Uniform Mental Health Services Handbook that VA medical centers and community based outpatient clinics must provide integrated mental health services.
-Our mission also supports the VA’s Blueprint for Excellence in aligning with VA’s national strategy to optimize population health outcomes and lead the field as an innovator in integrated health care.
-Our Mission and Vision statements follow:
+Common themes across our work are highly aligned with Secretary’s Shulkin’s Top 5 priorities, including improving access to care and eliminating suicide.
+Our mission also supports the VA's Blueprint for Excellence in aligning with VA's national strategy to optimize population health outcomes and lead the field as an innovator in integrated health care.

 History of the Center for Integrated Healthcare

-Located at the Syracuse VA Medical Center and at the VA Western New York Healthcare System at Buffalo, the Center for Integrated Healthcare (CIH) was created in response to the growing trend of integrating mental health prevention and treatment services into primary care clinics.
-The Center consists of a multidisciplinary team of researchers, educators, and clinicians whose goal is to understand and improve VA's initiative to integrate mental health and primary care services.
+Located at the Syracuse VA Medical Center and at the VA Western New York Healthcare System at Buffalo along with virtual team members across the country, the Center for Integrated Healthcare (CIH) was created in response to the growing trend of integrating mental health prevention and treatment services into primary care clinics.
+The Center consists of a multidisciplinary team of researchers, educators, and implementation experts whose goal is to understand and improve VA's initiative to integrate mental health and primary care services.

 Please use our website to learn more about who we are, what kind of research we do, what kind of educational activities we provide, and the clinical consultation services we offer.